Freelance Rates by State (2026)

 How We Calculate These Ranges

-- Community data: Anonymized, aggregated rate submissions from freelancers who use our free diagnostic
+- Community data: anonymized, aggregated rate submissions from freelancers who use our free diagnostic

 Full methodology is published at therategap.com/methodology.